suraj8108/Suraj8108/README.md

 # Hi there, I'm Suraj Yadav 👋

 ## About Me
-I'm a software developer with a passion for open-source projects and learning new technologies.
+I'm a software developer with a passion to contribute in open-source projects and learning new technologies.

 ## Skills
 - **Languages**: Java, GoLang, JavaScript